Welcome to Oak Knoll

 The Whole Teacher Framework:

 Continuous improvement is a core value at Oak Knoll.
 In order to improve, our teachers and staff must understand the expectations, engage in self-reflection and set individual goals.
-We have created a framework that focuses on the most important characteristics for a teacher.
+We have created a framework that focuses on the most important characteristics of a teacher.
 This framework is called The Whole Teacher Framework.
-Just as we focus on all the elements of the "whole child" at our school to ensure student connectedness and success, we also want to have clear vision on what elements we believe contribute to teacher success at our school.
-The Whole Teacher Framework is made up of four equal components: teaching, connection, collaboration and communication.
-All teachers at Oak Knoll are aware of these components and have spent time discussing, self-reflecting and goal setting around each component.
-Throughout the 2017-18 school year Oak Knoll principals will meet with teachers one-on-one to check in and continue the conversation.
-Resources will be allocated based on teacher goals to ensure progress and development across our staff.
-The Whole Teacher framework is another import aspect of our overall vision.
+Just as we focus on all the elements of the "whole child" at our school to ensure student connectedness and success, we also want to have a clear vision of what elements we believe contribute to teacher success at our school.
+The Whole Teacher Framework is made up of four equal components: teaching, connection, collaboration, and communication.
+All teachers at Oak Knoll are aware of these components and have spent time discussing, self-reflecting, and goal setting around each component.
+The Whole Teacher framework is another important aspect of our overall vision.